Flavio8699/Project/README.md

 1. The product was successfully deployed to the Staging Environment.

 ## 6. Production Environment
+**Note:** To save resources, the Development and Staging Environment VMs can be stopped using the respective commands: `vagrant halt dev-env` and `vagrant halt stage-env`.

 ### Asset Composition
 1. Vagrant VM specification (Vagrantfile)